kormiltsev/containers/README.md

 The **Containers** project provides Dockerfiles for various live cases, helping set up containerized environments.
 This repository includes ready-to-use Dockerfiles tailored for different scenarios.

 ## Dockerfiles
-Here is a list of some Dockerfiles available in this repository:
+Here is a list of Dockerfiles available in this repository:
-- **Go Builder**: Build go applications from sourse code without go installed.
+- [**Goa gen**](https://github.com/kormiltsev/containers/tree/main/goagen): Autogenerate API handlers using Goagen without installing goagen and avoid version dependencies.
-- **Goa gen**: Autogenerate API handlers using Goagen (go) without installing goagen and avoid version dependencies.
+- [**Go Builder**](https://github.com/kormiltsev/containers/tree/main/gobuilder): Build go applications from sourse code without go installed.
 Each Dockerfile is located in its respective directory with a descriptive name for easy identification.

 ## Getting Started